 You should make sure you gather information to determine what these concerns may be.
 A few ways of doing this include:

-- Conduct an employee survey to identify the biggest fears or dangers they feel they face when working alone.
+- Conducting an employee survey to identify the biggest fears or dangers they feel they face when working alone.

-- Observe your employees to see what safety equipment is or is not in use.
+- Observing your employees to see what safety equipment is or is not in use.

-- Think about previous incidents that could have been avoided or handled better, had procedures been in place.
+- Thinking about previous incidents that could have been avoided or handled better had suitable procedures been in place.

 Management should then meet to discuss possible solutions to the highlighted concerns.
 Where possible, meet with employees to determine which solutions can be best implemented.
 Though you can write these procedures down as separate pieces of documentation, they should also be included in your lone working policy.

 Your policy should open with a statement that outlines your organisation’s ethos towards its employees.
 It should highlight your awareness of staff sometimes working alone, and the intentions of the company to ensure the safety of these employees as much as is reasonably possible.
 This can be a single paragraph.